nclm/hyperson/README.md

-This repository aims to become a specification for a file format for an hyper~~text~~audio file format.
+This repository aims to become a specification for an hyper~~text~~audio file format.

 It will allow things like:
 * Songs with branching verses.